eth-educators/eth-docker-docs/website/docs/Support/Moving.md

 - [ ] Your signing keys in keystore-m JSON format, and the password for them
 >  If you do not have these any more, you can recreate them with the `existing-mnemonic`
->  workflow of deposit-cli, `sudo docker-compose run --rm deposit-cli-existing` in
+>  workflow of deposit-cli, `./ethd cmd run --rm deposit-cli-existing` in
 >  this project, or offline to be very secure.
 - [ ] Ideally, an export of the slashing protection DB.
 If you are using eth-docker, `./ethd keys delete` will export the slashing protection database.
 - [ ] A checklist, and diligence